airalab/robonomics-wiki/docs/wschool2021-build-dapp-interface.md

 **We get this view:**
 ![Dapp Interface changing step 5](./images/build-dapp-interface/dapp-5.png "Dapp Interface changing step 5")

-For the Button component we emited the click from prop, so I will pay attention is faucet function working now correctly:
+For the Button component we emited the click from prop with `@onClick`, so I will pay attention is faucet function working now correctly (the balance should change on click):

 ![Dapp Interface changing step 6](./images/build-dapp-interface/dapp-6.gif "Dapp Interface changing step 6")